panoptic-labs/docs/docs/trading/capital-efficiency.md

 ![Synthetic Asset](https://user-images.githubusercontent.com/62954565/229919542-ccc6dae8-602d-4a7e-a212-f2e0c268fa15.png)

 For example, let's say that ETH is trading at $1,000.
 Buying ETH outright would require $1,000 (1x leverage).
 To create a synthetic long ETH position, one could sell an ATM put and buy an ATM call.
 Under normal circumstances in Panoptic, selling 1 ATM ETH put option would require $200 of collateral and buying 1 ATM ETH call option would require $100 of collateral, for a total required collateral of $300 (3.33x leverage).
-However, the potential streamia owed on the long call position is partially offset by the potential streamia earned on the short put position.
-So Panoptic further relaxes this collateral requirement to just $200 (5x leverage)

-So for 5x less capital, one is able to get similar exposure (upside and downside) to the underlying asset.
+So for 3.33x less capital, one is able to get similar exposure (upside and downside) to the underlying asset.